 The Dean of Students Office strives to create the best possible student experience to give meaning to each individual student’s journey of learning, discovery, and engagement with our community.

-The International Education Office offers programs and services that promote the educational, cultural and personal growth of all students.
+The Global Education Office offers programs and services that promote the educational, cultural and personal growth of all students.
 Through internships, student organizations and service programs, Allegheny is dedicated to encouraging campus diversity and nourishing the unique character of the student body.

 The IDEAS Center provides advocacy and support for historically and systemically underrepresented populations and is a campus resource for discussions about complex issues such as race, class, ethnicity, gender, sexuality, nationality, and the interconnected nature of various questions, concepts, and ideologies through a social and racial justice lens.